tgzw/POC-chatbot/README.md

 ## Deployment
-- Put an openai api key in .env
+- Rename .env_sample to .env and put a OpenAI key
 - Change the rest of variables in .env at your will

 Use python 3.11.0